Show Rundown: Tuesday March 8, 2016

 Howard also asked about the Freddie Mercury biopic Cohen had reportedly been working on for six years.

-"There are amazing stories about Freddie Mercury … The guy was wild," he explained, pointing towards examples of "little people" walking around parties with plates of cocaine on their heads.
+“There are amazing stories about Freddie Mercury … the guy was wild,” he explained.

 The band, though, seemed to be more interested in protecting their legacy than promoting the true embodiment of arguably one of the greatest voices rock has ever known, in Cohen’s opinion.